 2. Gerbils Need Plenty of Space to Burrow

 Gerbils love to dig and burrow.
 It’s ingrained in their DNA.
 So it’s vital that you provide your gerbil with the facility to burrow in their gerbilarium.
 Fill the cage with plenty of sawdust and give them some toys such as brown toilet rolls or approved toys.

 They need something to do or they become bored and lethargic.
-So make sure there cage is deep enough to burrow and don't skimp on the wood shavings.
+So make sure their cage is deep enough to burrow and don't skimp on the wood shavings.

-You might also like to introduce some approved pips for them to hide it.
+You might also like to introduce some approved pips for them to hide in.
 Gerbils love to hide in the dark!